jahnavi-jagannatham/TaxPlanner.AI/README.md

 ## ⚠️ Disclaimer

-TaxPlannerAI provides general tax information based on the documents you provide.
+TaxSavvy Stance provides general tax information based on the documents you provide.
 For personalized advice, please consult a qualified tax professional.
 The application does not store or share your uploaded documents.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/taxplannerai/issues).
+Feel free to check the [issues page](https://github.com/yourusername/TaxSavvy Stance/issues).

 ## 📄 License